-- Connect is a tool that allows us to monitor the status of requests and information provided between our clients and the engagement team on a real time basis. - Connect Audit Manager streamlines, standardises and automatises the coordination of the group audit team and the component audit teams relating to group audits and statutory audits in different countries.
-Connect Audit Manager is a digital platform, by using which all the work instructed and received by the group audit team can be viewed.
+Connect is a tool that allows us to monitor the status of requests and information provided between our clients and the engagement team on a real time basis.
+Connect Audit Manager streamlines, standardises and automatises the coordination of the group audit team and the component audit teams relating to group audits and statutory audits in different countries.
+Connect Audit Manager provides a single digital platform to see all outbound and inbound work.
 It completely digitalises the coordination process, enhancing transparency, compliance and quality in complicated group audits.

-Halo is a data auditing suite of tools allowing us to identify and assess risks and determine where to focus audit efforts.
-Halo tests and analyses huge volumes of business-critical data, analysing whole populations.
+Halo is our market-leading data auditing technology that allows us to identify and assess risks and determine where to focus audit efforts.
+Halo tests and analyses huge volumes of businesscritical data, analysing whole populations.
 It can spot and visualise anomalies and trends in financial information, enabling us to analyse patterns and trends, identify unusual and high risk transactions, and provide valuable insights to our teams and our clients.
-Halo works with data from any system and there are a number of applications for different industries and risks.